osv-io/osv-io.github.io/_includes/welcome.md

-# Welcome to the OS<sup>v</sup> [open source](https://github.com/cloudius-systems/osv) project - probably the best OS for cloud workloads!
+OS<sup>v</sup> is the [open source](https://github.com/cloudius-systems/osv) operating system designed for the cloud.

+&nbsp;

-## OS<sup>v</sup> is designed from the ground up to execute a single application on top of a hypervisor, resulting in superior performance and effortless management
+Built from the ground up to run your application directly on a hypervisor, for superior performance and effortless management.